aaronbloomfield/pdr/README.md

 2014 semester will be the 14th consecutive semester I have taught the course.

 Contents
 --------

+**Note that the links below will not work correctly if you are viewing this via the github repo -- you will need to download the repo first**

 - book/: the beginnings of a textbook to be used for this course.
 It is written using LaTeX.